ronen567/just-the-docs/docs/neural-networks.md

-Binary Classification

-One may wonder if this should be considered a Deep Nueral Network or a Shalow Network.
-There is no definite answer dor that, but

-Figure 1 presents a 4 layer neural networks:
-- The input layer is of size 3
-- Layers 1 and 2 (marked by L1 and L2), have 4 neurons each,
-- layer 3 has 2 neurons
-- layer 1, the output layer has a single neuron.

-Here's a focus on the first element of L1:

-A leyer is a group of Neurons, not connected to each other
-The network presented in Figure 2 has 4 layers, as marked on the diagram.
-The input layer is not counted as a layer - this is the common convention.
-The 3 inner network (L1-L3) are called Hidden Layers, since their inputs and outputs are internal.

-a meshed networklayered meshed  of

-like logistic regression, repeated a lot of times

-Previous posts presented Machine Learning, and its computation element - it is depicted in Figure 1.

 If there are many layers without an activation function, it is always computing a linear prediction function, no matters how layers the network has.